grokify/sumologic-sdk-ruby/README.md

 ## License

-RingCentral SDK is available under an MIT-style license.
+Sumo Logic Ruby SDK is available under an MIT-style license.
 See {file:LICENSE.txt} for details.

-RingCentral SDK &copy; 2015 by John Wang
+Sumo Logic Ruby SDK &copy; 2015 by John Wang